-In the present study, we conducted an exploratory investigation into the influence of stimulus predictability on ERPs elicited by self- and externally-generated stimuli.
+In the present study, we conducted an investigation into the influence of stimulus identity prediction on ERPs elicited by self- and externally-generated stimuli.
 The study was designed to evaluate and control for effects relating to differences in temporal predictability, serving to address prior methodological limitations in this regard.
-We also sought to assess a potential relationship between the attentional suppression of outcomes to stimulus-driven movement (i.e., as reflected in N1 amplitudes; Harrison et al., 2023) and subsequent diminishment of intention-based error monitoring (i.e., as reflected in N2b amplitudes).
+We also sought to assess a potential relationship between the attentional suppression of outcomes to stimulus-driven movement (i.e., as reflected in N1 amplitudes; Harrison et al., 2023) and reduced levels of misprediction sensitivity (i.e., as reflected in N2b amplitudes).
 In the following section, we provide a summary of key findings and synthesis with existing literature.

-The experiment facilitated an assessment of effects associated with self-generation on N1 and P2 amplitudes, as well the potential influence of action-effect predictability on these components.
-N1 amplitudes in the cued action-effect condition were not found to differ from those elicited by externally-generated stimuli (i.e., the effect of self-generation was not significant) and the corresponding Bayes factor suggested substantial evidence in favour of mean amplitudes not differing in this regard.
-This finding is consistent with previous research demonstrating that sensory attenuation of the N1 is diminished when the temporal predictability of self - and externally-generated stimuli is made similar (Bolt & Loehr, 2021, 2023; Egan et al., 2023; Klaffehn et al., 2019; Sowman et al., 2012).
-In contrast, the effect of self-generation was associated with a significant attenuation of P2 amplitudes.
-This finding is in accordance with other recent studies demonstrating a robust effect of self-generation on P2 amplitudes (e.g., Bolt & Loehr, 2021, 2023; Harrison et al., 2021).
+The experiment facilitated an assessment of effects associated with cued self-generation on N1 and P2 amplitudes, as well the potential influence of action-effect predictability on these components.
+N1 amplitudes in the cued action-effect condition were not found to differ from those elicited by externally-generated stimuli (i.e., the effect of cued self-generation was not significant) and the corresponding Bayes factor suggested substantial evidence in favour of mean amplitudes not differing in this regard.
+This finding is consistent with previous research demonstrating that sensory attenuation of the N1 is diminished when the temporal predictability of self - and externally-generated stimuli is made similar (Bolt & Loehr, 2021, 2023; Egan et al., 2023; Sowman et al., 2012).

+The effect of cued self-generation was associated with a significant attenuation of P2 amplitudes.
+This finding is in accordance with our hypothesis, and corroborates other recent evidence of a robust effect of self-generation on P2 amplitudes (e.g., Bolt & Loehr, 2021, 2023; Harrison et al., 2021).
 Unlike the effect of self-generation on N1 amplitudes, the present findings suggest that suppression of P2 amplitudes (i.e., for self- versus externally-generated stimuli) holds when also controlling for the effects of temporal predictability.
 As a reduction in P2 amplitudes has been attributed to activity involving the termination of selective attention (Crowley & Colrain, 2004; García-Larrea et al., 1992), these findings may reflect preparedness to disengage attention to self-generated stimuli.
+It is worth noting that research has previously associated reduced P2 amplitudes for self-generated stimuli with one's sense of agency and control (Harrison et al., 2021; Timm et al., 2016).
+While findings with respect to the P2 may reflect conscious evaluation of one's agency in the production of stimuli, this interpretation is not necessarily incompatible with attribution of the observed effects to mechanisms involving attentional control.
+For example, reduced P2 amplitudes may reflect termination of selective attention to stimuli that one recognises consciously as having been self-generated.
+Such a relationship may be consistent with theories emphasising the interrelatedness of attention, prediction and agency (see Brown et al., 2013; Clark, 2013).